ajhetherington/Heart-Failure-Prediction/heart_failure_prediction.md

     ## [1]  0.4557379 91.3214990 82.4390244

-Comparing the two plots, we see no discernable difference between the first and last model, with very similar ROC curves and AUC’s.
+Examining the above plot, we see no discernable difference between the first and last model, with very similar ROC curves and AUC’s.
 The high AUC values show that the model does a good job in classification, managing to achieve a high true positive and low false positive rate across a range of different thresholds.
-The optimal threshold value is chosen to be that which maximized the sum of Specificity % and Sensitivity %. ### Confusion matrix
+The optimal threshold value is chosen to be that which maximized the sum of Specificity % and Sensitivity %.
+### Confusion matrix

 ``` r
 preds <- recode(as.factor(predict(lmod3,data,type = "response") >= optimal_roc),"FALSE" = "Negative","TRUE" = "Positive")